themoosman/argo-gitops-sample/README.md

 # argo-gitops-sample

 ## Overview
-A sample GitOps project for OpenShift utilizing Standalone ArgoCD or Argo running on RHACM.
+A sample GitOps project for OpenShift utilizing Standalone ArgoCD or Argo running on RHACM (Red Hat Advanced Cluster Manager).

 This repo can be used in two ways.